SergiioDev/DjangoAWS/Readme.md

 The API is deployed using:
 - Docker to containerize the API and have a better testing
 - GitHub actions to create CI/CD workflows
-- AWS: Deploy the docker image using the .yml file (created with GitHub actions)  into AWS using the EC2 Image Builder
+- AWS: Deploy the docker image using the .yml file (created with GitHub actions)  into AWS using Elastic Container Service (ECR)